R Dataset / Package boot / tau

 On this Picostat.com statistics page, you will find information about the tau data set which pertains to Tau Particle Decay Modes.
 The tau data set is found in the boot R package.
-You can load the tau data set in R by issuing the following command at the console data("tau").
-This will load the data into a variable called tau.
+Try to load the tau data set in R by issuing the following command at the console data("tau").
+This may load the data into a variable called tau.
 If R says the tau data set is not found, you can try installing the package by issuing this command install.packages("boot") and then attempt to reload the data with library("boot") followed by data("tau").
 Perhaps strangley, if R gives you no output after entering a command, it means the command succeeded.
 If it succeeded you can see the data by typing tau at the command-line which should display the entire dataset.

 Tau Particle Decay Modes

 Each experiment consists of a major research project involving many years work.
 One of the goals of the experiments was to estimate the rate of decay due to events other than the four main modes of decay.
 These are uncertain events and so cannot themselves be observed directly.

 This data frame contains the following columns:

 Efron, B. (1992) Jackknife-after-bootstrap standard errors and influence functions (with Discussion).
 Journal of the Royal Statistical Society, B, 54, 83–127.